-- 11. The Irish Government would make their own arrangements within their jurisdiction to enable democratic parties to consult together and share in dialogue about the political future.
-The Taoiseach's intention is that these arrangements could include the establishment, in consultation with other parties, of a Forum for Peace and Reconciliation to make recommendations on ways in which agreement and trust between both traditions in Ireland can be promoted and established. - 12.
+- 10. The British and Irish Governments reiterate that all those committed to the cause of peace have an absolute responsibility to renounce permanently the use of, and support for, paramilitary violence.
+Once such a renunciation of violence had been made and sufficiently demonstrated, new doors would open and both Governments would respond imaginatively to the new situation which would arise.
+The Prime Minister and the Taoiseach confirm that, following renunciation of violence, Sinn Fein would be free to participate fully in democratic politics and in due course join in dialogue between the Governments and the other political parties on the way The British Government confirm that they would be prepared to enter preliminary exploratory dialogue with Sinn Fein [within] three months after a permanent cessation of violence had been The Irish Government would also make announced and established. their own arrangements which would enable Sinn Fein to enter into political dialogue, including the possible establishment, in the Republic, of a Forum for Peace and Reconciliation for the purpose of advising the Irish Government on the steps required to remove the barriers of distrust. - 11.
 The Taoiseach and the Prime Minister are determined to build on the fervent wish of both their peoples to see old fears and animosities replaced by a climate of peace.
-They believe the framework they have set out offers the people of Ireland, North and South, whatever their tradition, the basis to agree that from now on their differences can be negotiated and resolved exclusively by peaceful political means.
+They believe the framework they have set out offers all the people living in Ireland, w tever their tradition, the basis to agree that from now on their differences can be negotiated and resolved exclusively by peaceful political means.
 They appeal to all concerned to grasp the opportunity for a new departure.
 That step would compromise no position or principle, nor prejudice the future for either community.
 On the contrary, it would be an incomparable gain for It would break decisively the cycle of violence and the intolerable suffering it entails for the people of these islands, particularly for both communities in Northern Ireland.
 It would allow the process of economic and social co-operation on the island to realise its full potential for prosperity and mutual understanding.
 It would transform the prospects for building on the progress already made in the Talks process, involving the two Governments and the constitutional parties in Northern Ireland.
-Taoiseach and the Prime Minister believe that these arrangements offer an opportunity to lay the foundations for a more peaceful and harmonious future devoid of the violence and bitter divisions which They commit themselves and their have scarred the past generation.
-Governments to continue to work together, unremittingly, towards that objective.
+Taoiseach and the Prime Minister believe that these arrangements offer an opportunity to lay the foundations for a more peaceful and harmonious future devoid of the violence and bitter divisions which have scarred the past generation.
+The commit themselves and their Governments to continue to work together, unremittingly, towards that objective.